4-PhPr-3,5-DMA

-4-PhPr-3,5-DMA, also known as 4-(3-phenylpropyl)-3,5-dimethoxyamphetamine, is a serotonin receptor modulator of the phenethylamine and amphetamine families.
+4-PhPr-3,5-DMA, also known as 4-(3-phenylpropyl)-3,5-dimethoxyamphetamine, is a serotonin receptor modulator of the phenethylamine, amphetamine, and 3C-desoxyscaline families.
 It is structurally related to the DOx drugs but has one of its methoxy groups in the 3 position instead of 2 position on the phenyl ring and has a bulky substitution at the 4 position of the phenyl ring.

 The affinities (K_{i}) of 4-PhPr-3,5-DMA for the serotonin 5-HT_{2} receptors have been reported to be 4 nM for the serotonin 5-HT_{2A} receptor and 40 nM for the serotonin 5-HT_{2C} receptor, with approximately 10-fold selectivity for the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2C} receptor.
 Its affinities for the serotonin 5-HT_{2A} and 5-HT_{2C} receptors in the study were approximately 8-fold and 1.6-fold higher than those of DOB, respectively.
 The drug was a full agonist of the serotonin 5-HT_{2A} receptor in terms of phosphatidylinositol (PI) hydrolysis (E_{max} = 109% relative to serotonin).
 However, in the presence of the serotonin 5-HT_{2A} receptor silent antagonist ketanserin, which should have abolished stimulation, 4-PhPr-3,5-DMA still produced 43% activation of PI hydrolysis.
 These findings suggest that 4-PhPr-3,5-DMA may be acting in the assay via a combination of both serotonin 5-HT_{2A} receptor partial agonism and another unknown ketanserin-insensitive mechanism.

 The observed serotonin 5-HT_{2A} receptor agonist activity of 4-PhPr-3,5-DMA was surprising, as previously studied DOx derivatives with bulky 4-position substituents such as DOHx had consistently acted as antagonists of the serotonin 5-HT_{2A} receptor.
 In addition, the 3,5-dimethoxy substitution pattern being optimal in the study was unexpected, as the 2,5-dimethoxy pattern has been found to be optimal in the DOx drugs.
 The study's findings suggest that bulky substitutions at the 4 position of DOx-like amphetamines can provide enhanced serotonin 5-HT_{2A} receptor affinity but will not inevitably result in antagonism.
 Instead, agonism, and possible psychedelic effects, may be retainable with specific substitution patterns.

-An analogue is 4-PhPr-2,5-DMA, which is also a weak partial agonist of the serotonin 5-HT_{2A} receptor.
+An analogue is 4-PhPr-2,5-DMA (DOPP or DOPhPr), which is also a weak partial agonist of the serotonin 5-HT_{2A} receptor.